the-turing-way/the-turing-way/book/content/open_research/open_research.md

 ## Summary

-Open research aims to transform research by making research more reproducible, transparent, re-usable, collaborative, accountable and closer to society.
+Open research aims to transform research by making it more reproducible, transparent, re-usable, collaborative, accountable, and accessible to society.
 It pushes for change in the way that research is carried out and disseminated by digital tools.
-One definition of Open research, [as given by the Organisation for Economic Co-operation and Development (OECD)](https://www.fct.pt/dsi/docs/Making_Open_Science_a_Reality.pdf "Making Open Science a Reality, OECD Science, Technology and Industry Policy Papers No. 25"), is the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
+One definition of open research, [as given by the Organisation for Economic Co-operation and Development (OECD)](https://www.fct.pt/dsi/docs/Making_Open_Science_a_Reality.pdf "Making Open Science a Reality, OECD Science, Technology and Industry Policy Papers No. 25"), is the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
 In order to achieve this openness in research, each element of the research process should:

-- Be publicly available: it is difficult to use and benefit from knowledge hidden behind barriers such as passwords
+- Be publicly available - it is difficult to use and benefit from knowledge hidden behind barriers such as passwords and paywalls
-- Be reusable: research outputs need to be licenced appropriately so that prospective users know clearly any limitations on re-use
+- Be reusable - research outputs need to be licensed appropriately so that prospective users clearly know any limitations on re-use
 - Be transparent and have appropriate metadata to provide clear statements of how research output was produced and what it contains

 The research process typically has the following form: data is collected, it is then analysed (usually using software).
 This process may involve the use of specialist hardware.
 The results of the research are then published.
 Throughout the process it is good practice for researchers to document their working in notebooks.
 Open research aims to make each of these elements open: